-The most recent trip helped inspire a new approach to the SMIF’s quantitative strategy, perhaps the most significant differentiator of the Stevens fund.
+A recent trip to Goldman Sachs helped inspire a new approach to the SMIF’s quantitative strategy, perhaps the most significant differentiator of the Stevens fund.

-“I’ve met people who are on student-run investment funds at different schools, and when I tell them there is a quant aspect to ours, they are amazed,” said Nicole Crockett ’21, a key member of the quantitative team this semester as a sophomore who will be head of portfolio allocation in the fall.
+“I’ve met people who are on student-run investment funds at different schools, and when I tell them there is a quant aspect to ours, they are amazed,” said Nicole Crockett ’21, who was a key member of the quantitative team in the spring and became head of portfolio allocation in the fall.
 “They really only have the equity side, where students give pitches and then vote on buying that stock.
 They don’t really have a quantitative side — and they are from schools like Harvard and Princeton.”

 Crockett, along with Michael Di Pentima ’21 and Brendon Krupa ’20, were charged with revamping the SMIF’s quantitative strategy by building a new factor model focused on data specific to each of the different sectors within the S&P 500.